Western allies agree 5G security guidelines, warn of outside influence

 The security issue is crucial because of 5G’s leading role in internet-connected products ranging from self-driving cars and smart cities to augmented reality and artificial intelligence.
 If underlying technology is vulnerable, it could allow hackers to exploit such products to spy or disrupt them.

-Europe — where Austria, Belgium, Czech Republic, France, Germany, Greece, Hungary, Ireland, the Netherlands, Lithuania and Portugal are preparing to auction 5G licenses this year — has emerged as a battleground over Huawei’s next-generation technology.
+Europe — where Austria, Belgium, Czech Republic, France, Germany, Greece, Hungary, Ireland, the Netherlands, Lithuania and Portugal are preparing to auction 5G licences this year — has emerged as a battleground over Huawei’s next-generation technology.
+(Reporting by Jan Lopatka Editing by Edmund Blair)